mukowman/MQTT-DashCast-Docker/README.md

 # MQTT-DashCast-Docker
-A Dashcast docker controller using MQTT
+A Dashcast docker controlled using MQTT

-Credit to madmod/dashcast-docker, used as a base for this docker.
+Credit to [madmod/dashcast-docker](https://github.com/madmod/dashcast-docker), used as a base for this docker.

 This docker will subscribe to an MQTT topic and launch DashCast on the specified ChromeCast